Parth27/GameOfLife/README.md

 # GameOfLife
-This is implementation of Conway's Game of Life in three languages: Kotlin, scala and Go
+This is implementation of Conway's Game of Life in three languages: Kotlin, Scala and Go